-- 4. This window appears only if you click the Advanced button, and then the Change button, in the previous windows.
-Choose the destination folder for the program.
-By default, the program installs in the C:\Program Files\Chief Architect directory, in a folder with the same name as your program version. - If you prefer a different location, click drop-down arrow to the right of the Look in: location and navigate to the desired location on your hard drive. - You can also type the full pathname of the installation directory in the Folder name: field. - Click OK to proceed to the next window.
+- 4. This window appears in the Windows version and only if you click the Advanced button, and then the Change button, in the previous windows.
+By default, the Windows version of the program installs in a folder with the same name as the program version located at C:\Program Files\Chief Architect.
+You can, if you wish, choose a different destination folder on the local machine. - If you prefer a different location, click the Change button, then navigate to the desired location on your hard drive. - You can also type the full pathname of the installation directory in the Folder name: field. - Click OK to proceed to the next window.